WenqiJiang/FPGA-Based-RNN-Accelerator-Using-Vivado-HLS/h5/readme.txt

 	-y,   --noindex      Do not print array indices with the data -w N, --width=N      Set the number of columns of output.
 A value of 0 (zero)

+	However, this method will not output a very precise result, it will only keep part of the decimal fraction.
+Thus, we'd better use python to output accurate weights, e.g. run

+	python weights_to_txt.py --iname="./embedding_1_embeddings.h5" \
+				--dataset="/embedding_1/embeddings:0" \
+				--length=1619200 > embedding_1_embeddings.txt

+	The complete commands are in "h5_to_txt.sh".

 (5) Remove commas
 	Now, if you see these output txt files, you will find that the floats are splitted by commas, which is not friendly to our C program.
 For example,